georgesterpu/pyVSR/README.md

 # pyVSR
-A Python toolkit for Visual Speech Recognition
+Python toolkit for Visual Speech Recognition

 # About